What is a differential income statement?

 Chevron

-The break-even point is the minimum threshold a company must reach before it can start making money.
-It is calculated from the break-even point.
+The break-even point is the minimum threshold the company must reach before it starts making money.
+It's calculated from the break-even point.

 Chevron

-Cost income is a performance indicator.
-It is the difference between sales revenue and the cost of goods and services.
+The analytical result is a performance indicator.
+It is the difference between the proceeds from the sale of goods and services and their cost price.